StrawberryBe/analytics.de-DE/help/implement/js-implementation/c-variables/configuration-variables.md

 Im ersten Link zu [!DNL help.php] sehen Sie, dass die „events“-Variable den Wert behält, der festgelegt war, bevor auf den Link geklickt wurde.
 Dadurch kann „event1“ mit dem benutzerspezifischen Link gesendet werden.
 In the second example, the link to [!DNL test.php], event2 is not recorded because it is not listed in *`linkTrackEvents`*.

-Um Verwirrung und potenzielle Probleme zu vermeiden, empfiehlt Adobe, einen Link, der zur Linkverfolgung verwendet wird, auszufüllen *`linkTrackVars`* und *`linkTrackEvents`* im [!UICONTROL onClick] -Ereignis einzutragen.
+To avoid confusion and potential problems, Adobe recommends populating  and  in the onClick event of a link that is used for link tracking.*`linkTrackVars`**`linkTrackEvents`*

 The *`linkTrackEvents`* variable contains the events that should be sent with [!UICONTROL custom], [!UICONTROL download], and [!UICONTROL exit] links.
-Diese Variable wird nur berücksichtigt, wenn sie "events" *`linkTrackVars`* enthält.
+This variable is only considered if  contains "events."*`linkTrackVars`*

 | Maximale Größe | Debug-Parameter | Ausgefüllte Berichte | Standardwert |
 |---|---|---|---|